sudoswap/lssvm-docs/docs/reference/wrapped-pools.md

 For example, for a buy- or sell-only pool using a linear or exponential pricing curve, the total value of the pool can be estimated by multiplying its NFT balance by the NFT's floor price (as provided by an NFT valuation oracle of choice) and adding its ETH balance.

-Additionally, you should check the pool's pricing at the time of valuation is equal to the NFT's floor price or better:
+Additionally, you should check the pool's pricing at the time of valuation is equal to the NFT's floor price or better.
+For a linear or exponential pricing curve, this means:

 * Buy-only pools: `spotPrice` ≤ `floor`
 * Sell-only pools: `spoPrice` ≥ `floor`